 As the inaugural winner of the RAMSA Traveling Fellowship, and in collaboration with Minneapolis-based NGO Organic Health Response, Jonathan initiated and led a project to construct a hybrid wind and solar-powered radio studio on a remote island in Kenya.

 The building was constructed using historical construction techniques, adapted through local building traditions.
 This project was presented at the TEDxPenn 2015 conference and has since served as the basis of his research.

-The Ventulett NEXT Generation Visiting Fellows is a new initiative at the SoA intended for young faculty who are at the beginning of their careers and interested in interdisciplinary teaching and research that merges design, technology and culture.
+The Ventulett NEXT Generation Visiting Fellows is a new initiative at the School of Architecture intended for young faculty who are at the beginning of their careers and interested in interdisciplinary teaching and research that merges design, technology and culture.

 Fellows teach design studios and workshops at both the undergraduate and graduate level and participate actively in the life of the school.
 The workshops can be used to assist the Fellows in their own directed design research that will result in a public exhibition and lecture at the school.